 - Learn more about your cultural roots, villages and family history.

-- Do activities that you enjoy and find relaxing.
-This could be exercising in your living room, building something, singing, gardening, cooking.
+- Do healthy activities that you enjoy and find relaxing.
+This could be building something in your shed, singing, or gardening.

 If there is tension at home, Le Va have some great tips to help.

 We know that wearing a mask significantly reduces your risks of contracting COVID-19.
 As someone with a health condition this may already be standard practice.
 We know that COVID-19 spreads through aerosols and droplets when someone speaks, laughs, coughs or sneezes, even if they don’t have any symptoms.

 When physical distancing is not possible, it’s particularly important to protect yourself and others by wearing a mask.

 For more information on face coverings see the Unite against COVID-19 website.